krateoplatformops/oasgen-provider/cheatsheet.md

 - `kubectl` configured to access your cluster
 - OpenAPI Specification (OAS) 3.0+ for your target API

-## Simple Case: External API are compatible with K8s resurce management
+## Simple Case: External APIs Compatible with K8s Resource Management

 This guide provides a step-by-step approach to generating a provider for managing GitHub repositories using the Krateo Operator Generator (KOG).
 It assumes you have a basic understanding of Kubernetes and OpenAPI specifications.

 ### Step 1: Prepare Your OpenAPI Specification